kuopinghsu/srv32/README.md

     $ make
-    make all         build all diags and run the RTL sim make tests-all   run the simulator and RTL compliance test make build       build all diags and the RTL make dhrystone   build Dhrystone diag and run the RTL sim make coremark    build Coremark diag and run the RTL sim
+    make all         build all diags and run the RTL sim make all-sw      build all diags and run the software sim make tests-all   run all diags and compliance test make build       build all diags and the RTL make dhrystone   build Dhrystone diag and run the RTL sim make coremark    build Coremark diag and run the RTL sim